navcoin/navcoin-org/content/project-activity/completed/blockchain-restart.es.md

 externalUrl: https://www.navexplorer.com/block/1
 ---

-NavCoin's blockchain was reset in May 2016 as part of a rebase to an updated blockchain format.
-This is why although NavCoin has been around since 2014, the genisis block of our current blockchain was mined in&nbsp;2016.
+Navcoin's blockchain was reset in May 2016 as part of a rebase to an updated blockchain format.
+This is why although Navcoin has been around since 2014, the genisis block of our current blockchain was mined in&nbsp;2016.